CYGNUS-RD/PMT_characterizator/README.md

 # PMT analysis tools

 Small repo for PMT waveform analysis in CYGNO.
+The data taken which analyses are ones for calibration of the gain curve of PMT: SPE and high intensity light data.

 ## Files